s2hub/docs/articles/helen_jones_digital_ocean.md

 ### How to use guide:
 This guide will walk you through setting up a digital ocean server with CentOS 7 operating system, PHP v 7.4 (including extensions required by Silverstripe CMS), Apache v 2.4, and MariaDB v 10.6.
 If you already have a suitable server set up you can skip those parts and use only the part on installing and setting up Silverstripe CMS.

-XXX Things that need to be typed or will be seen as responses/outputs in terminal are shown on a grey background.
-Red font indicates things which need to be typed, black font indicates things that will be shown as an output/response/prompt.
-Some text files will need to be created or edited directly on the droplet/server.
-Nano is used as the text editor program on the server.
-Things to be typed in nano are shown as blue font on a grey background.
-Every time a file is created of edited in nano, you need to press `Ctrl+o` to save the file and then `Ctrl+x` to exit the nano program.
-Notes to clarify things in the terminal or nano sections are shown in green font.

 For the purposes of this guide, the fictional person Katniss Everdeen is used as the developer and she uses password-primrose, password-peeta, and password-cinna as passwords.
 You should use your own suitable usernames and secure passwords for all steps.
 Katniss’s website has the domain name mywebsite.url so you should replace this with your own domain name wherever this is used in the guide.

 ## Brief guide for those who already know how to set up the droplet/server